Canada : Safety by City

 Some zones have a bad reputation due to drug addicts and prostitution.

 Gangs are reported to function around Notre Dame Quest and Wellington Street.

 Montreal makes an excellent tourist destination and travelers should not be worried about possible dangers, but enjoy its culinary, cultural, historical, and architectural beauties, since Montreal, as well as the whole Canada, is an extremely safe place.

-- Currency - The official currency in Canada is the Canadian dollar, which is sometimes referred to as the loonie.
+The official currency in Canada is the Canadian dollar, which is sometimes referred to as the loonie.
 Other currencies should be exchanged to the Canadian dollar only in banks and exchange offices.
-Canada is considered cheap since less than $100is enough for daily costs.
+Canada is considered cheap for less than $100 is enough for daily costs.

-- Weather - Montreal has humid continental climate with warm summers and cold, snowy and windy winters.
+Montreal has a humid continental climate with warm summers and cold, snowy and windy winters.
 Temperatures in July can be 30 °C, while January is often snowy with temperatures even below −30 ° and very cold wind.
 However, Montreal lies at the confluence of several climatic regions and climate changes are very often and common.

-- Airports - Pierre Elliott Trudeau International Airport is located 20km away from Montreal's city center, which takes 45 minutes by car.
-All international flights, not only to Montreal, but to other major cities in Canada, arrive to this airport.
+Pierre Elliott Trudeau International Airport is located 20km away from Montreal's city center, which takes 45 minutes by car.
+All international flights, not only to Montreal but to other major cities in Canada, arrive at this airport.
 Some other minor airports are Montréal/Aéroparc Île Perrot and Montréal/Les Cèdres Airport.

-- Travel Insurance - The visitors to Canada should purchase travel insurance before their arrival in Canada in order to feel protected in case of unexpected health problems, luggage loss or theft.
+The visitors to Canada should purchase travel insurance before their arrival in Canada to feel protected in case of unexpected health problems, luggage loss or theft.